m7a/lp-gmusicradio/README.md

 from the service if they decide to no longer license it (or are forced to remove it for whatever reason).

-Unlike public radio which can be received freely in Germany, most streaming services cost a monthly fee or deliver an excessive number of ads in addition to making mony from the user data by means of analytics.
+Unlike public radio which are covered by _Rundfunkbeitrag_ in Germany, most streaming services cost a monthly fee or deliver an excessive number of ads in addition to making money from the user data by means of analytics.
 Ads are an issue with (especially privately-owned) radio stations, too, but data protection issues like tracking and analytics are of no concern to radio listeners.
 Effectively, swichting to streaming would have meant to incur a monthly fee for licensing the high-quality no-ads offering.

 While this would have certainly been a valid means to upgrade from the “free” radio listening experience, it would have also meant to spend a fixed amount